amathxbt/miden-zk-primitives/README.md

 ---

-## ✅ Is this real?
-Can developers build on top of it?

-**Yes.** This is production-quality code, not a demo:

 - **All CI checks pass** (Rustfmt, Clippy `-D warnings`, Tests, Docs, Build Examples)
 - **Real STARK proofs** — proof bytes are serialised, can be stored/transmitted/verified